+Who has heard of San Marino?
 Don’t worry, you’re not alone.
 We hadn’t heard of it either.
 We thought that San Marino was a town in the Emilia Romagna region of Italy

-I don’t know how many Dave and I have been to, but I know that San Marino is a place that definitely deserves the title.
+We didn’t realize then that it was its own nation and a UNESCO World Heritage Site.
+I don’t know how many UNESCO designated places Dave and I have been to, but I know that San Marino is a place that definitely deserves the title.

 About San Marino

 The Italian Apennines to one side, and the Adriatic coast to the other, with views that are out of this world

 As one local said to us, “We don’t call it Toscana anymore, the English have taken it over so much, even the Italians call it Tuscany!”

 With that said, the views from San Marino are a delight to see.